-5 -- SHAREOWNER PROPOSAL REGARDING THE ANNUAL ELECTION OF DIRECTORS [SEC 'no-action' letter pending]
+5 -- SHAREOWNER PROPOSAL REGARDING THE ANNUAL ELECTION OF DIRECTORS election of each Board member.
+This includes eliminating any by-laws that may hinder annual elections.'

 This proposal has been submitted by Mr. John Chevedden, 2215 Nelson Avenue, No. 205, Redondo Beach, California 90278 (the owner of 442 shares of Common Stock).